 The boot “shaft” measures approximately 11.5 inches from the arch and has a 1.5-inch heel.

 - Synthetic rubber sole

-These cleats are hinged and have a flip up function so that when not needed then boots can be worn safely on floors or concrete without damaging them.
+These cleats are hinged and have a flip-up function so that when not needed, the boots can be worn safely on floors or concrete without damaging them.
 Great when coming home from any fishing trip or jumping in the car to change spots.

-The outer shell of the Norfin Klondaik boots are rubber to provide exceptional durability and make the boots waterproof, and the inner construction consists of a removable insole with thinsulate insulation and foil coating to trap in heat for cold conditions.
+The outer shell of the Norfin Klondaik boots is rubber to provide exceptional durability and make the boots waterproof, and the inner construction consists of a removable insole with Thinsulate insulation and foil coating to trap heat for cold conditions.